JinBlack/bash-ai/README.md

 `-c` option will add the content of the current directory to the context.
 This will generate a better result.
 But it will significantly increase the number of tokens used.

+`-e` option will generate an explanation of the command.
+This will significantly increase the number of tokens used.

 ![Context Demo gif](https://i.postimg.cc/gjfFWs3K/context.gif)